FadedJayden/Table_Sort/README.md

 ##### MaxRetries
 Datatype: `number`\
 Default: `5`\
-Determines the amount of times to retries when checking of ordered array fails.
+Determines the amount of times to try when checking of ordered array fails.

 ##### Checks
 Datatype: `boolean`\